yz174/kliq/README.md

 - **Mobile Responsive** — Full-width sidebar on mobile with smooth slide animation when opening a chat
 - **Dark Theme** — Consistent dark theme across the app and all Clerk modals

+### AI Conversation Intelligence
+- **Slash Command Palette** — Type `/` in the message input to open a keyboard-navigable command palette (↑ ↓ Enter, Tab to pre-fill, Esc to close).
+Commands are never sent as chat messages.
+- **`/summarize`** — Generates a collapsible AI summary card (violet) between the header and messages.
+Cached per user with a 15-minute cooldown.
+- **`/action-items`** — Extracts tasks and decisions into a checkable amber action-items panel.
+Also cached with a 15-minute cooldown.
+- **`/reply`** — Suggests 3 contextual reply chips (sky blue) above the input, based on the *other* person's most recent messages.
+No cooldown — always regenerates fresh on each invocation.
+- **Per-user privacy** — All AI artifacts are scoped to the user who triggered the command.
+User A's summary is never visible to User B.
+- **Skeleton loading** — The summary card, action-items panel, and reply chips all show animated skeleton placeholders immediately after a command is triggered, while the AI is processing.
+Re-triggering `/reply` skeleton-loads over stale chips.
+- **Message Embeddings** — Every sent message is embedded asynchronously using `text-embedding-004` (768 dimensions) and stored in a Convex native vector index, powering semantic search.
+- **Semantic Search** — `semanticSearch` action embeds a query and retrieves the most relevant messages by cosine similarity via the vector index.

 ---

 ## Tech Stack